 Litecoin confirms a block every 2.5 minutes.
 The network is much faster than Bitcoin with developers listing it at 28 transactions per second.
 Interestingly, this faster generation rate matches the increase in total supply versus Bitcoin.
 There are only 21,000,000 BTC to ever be available.
 There are 84,000,000 LTC slated for issuance in total.

 Both Bitcoin and Litecoin rely on a Proof-of-Work consensus mechanism.
 Bitcoin utilizes the SHA-256 mechanism.
 SHA stands for Secure Hashing Algorithm.
 This is a mathematical equation that miners solve.
 The miner that successfully answers the equation is rewarded with the mining reward and gets to officially add the next block of transactions to the blockchain.

 The current reward for miners on Bitcoin's blockchain is 6.25 BTC.
 Notably, these mining rewards are the only time that new BTC enters the market.
 They are designed to occur every ten minutes.
 To ensure the predictive nature of Bitcoin's monetary supply, the SHA-256 equation automatically adjusts difficulty.
 The more hashing power of the network, the more difficult the answer.
 To increase the difficulty, the equation simply requires more zeros in the answer.

 The original Bitcoin mining reward was 50 BTC.
-These rewards decrease in half around every four years.
-The current Litecoin mining reward is 12.5 LTC.
+These rewards decrease in half roughly every four years.
+The current Litecoin mining reward is 12.5 LTC, at the time of writing.
 It’s scheduled to remain there until sometime around August 2023.
 Like Bitcoin, Litecoin is designed to halve mining rewards approximately every four years

 Litecoin Scrypt PoW